Kenneth I. Juster

-Kenneth Ian Juster (born November 24, 1954) is a veteran American diplomat, who served as the United States Ambassador to India from 2017 to 2021.
-He is currently Senior Counselor at the global law firm Freshfields Bruckhaus Deringer, Senior Adviser at the institutional investor CDPQ, Strategic Adviser at the software company Salesforce, and Distinguished Fellow at the Council on Foreign Relations.
+Kenneth Ian Juster (born November 24, 1954) is an American former diplomat, who served as the United States Ambassador to India from 2017 to 2021.
+He is currently senior counselor at the global law firm Freshfields Bruckhaus Deringer, senior adviser at the institutional investor CDPQ, strategic adviser at the software company Salesforce, and distinguished fellow at the Council on Foreign Relations.

 Juster's career has spanned over 40 years in government, law, business, finance, and international affairs.
-In the U.S. Government, in addition to being Ambassador to India, he has served as Deputy Assistant to the President for International Economic Affairs, at both the National Security Council and the National Economic Council; Under Secretary of Commerce; Counselor (Acting) of the Department of State; and Deputy and Senior Advisor to Deputy Secretary of State Lawrence S. Eagleburger.
+In the U.S. Government, in addition to being Ambassador to India, he has served as deputy assistant to the president for international economic affairs, at both the National Security Council and the National Economic Council; Under Secretary of Commerce; counselor (acting) of the Department of State; and deputy and senior advisor to Deputy Secretary of State Lawrence S. Eagleburger.
 In the private sector, he has previously been a partner at the global investment firm Warburg Pincus, a senior executive at Salesforce, and a senior partner at the law firm Arnold & Porter.
-Juster has also served as the Chairman of the Advisory Committee of Harvard's Weatherhead Center for International Affairs (where he is now a member of the Committee), Chairman of Freedom House, and Vice Chairman of the Asia Foundation.
-He is currently on the board of directors of the American Ditchley Foundation, the Board of Governors of the East-West Center, and the Advisory Council of the Bhutan Foundation.
+Juster has also served as the chairman of the advisory committee of Harvard's Weatherhead Center for International Affairs (where he is now a member of the Committee), chairman of Freedom House, and vice chairman of the Asia Foundation.
+He is currently on the board of directors of the American Ditchley Foundation, the board of governors of the East-West Center, and the advisory council of the Bhutan Foundation.
 He is also a member of the Trilateral Commission, the Council on Foreign Relations, the American Academy of Diplomacy, and the Council of American Ambassadors.